vischa/nasa-window-to-mars/README.md

 ## What is the application about?

 This repository is a light weight REST API application based on Flask framework for accessing Mars POV images from NASA's rovers.
-Corpus is image data from Mars Rovers (Curiosity, Spirit and Opportunity) through nine cameras on-board cameras.
+Corpus is image data from Mars Rovers (Curiosity, Spirit and Opportunity) through nine on-board cameras.

 ## What are the dependencies?